Alice Hawkins: Death and legacy

-Hawkins died in 1946 and her burial had to be paid for by the state, a 'pauper's grave'.
+When Hawkins died in 1946, aged 83, her burial had to be paid for by the state, in a "pauper's grave".

 She has a plaque at her workplace and another on the Leicester Walk of Fame.
-In 2018, a five-year campaign ended when a seven foot high statue was unveiled in market square by four women including Manjula Sood and Liz Kendall.
-The ceremony was witnessed by Helen Pankhurst, dozens of her relatives and hundreds of people.
+In 2018, a five-year funding campaign ended when a seven foot high statue was unveiled in market square by four women including Manjula Sood and Liz Kendall.
+The ceremony was witnessed by Helen Pankhurst, dozens of her relatives and hundreds of people, as part of the centenary celebrations of Votes for Women.

 Her great-grandson, Peter Barratt speaks to schools and at public events, a century later, that Hawkins was fighting for women to have equal pay and that is still not achieved, and encouraging all people to use their right to vote.
 He found the transcript in the National Archives of the delegation including Hawkins of Working Women to Lloyd George, the chancellor, from January 1913.
+In 2023, he created and performed an Edinburgh Festival Fringe show, with historical re-enactment actress, Ruth Pownall: Alice Hawkins Suffragette - A Sister for Freedom in which he shared family archive material as well as public material.